 Q&A with Harry Markopolos

-Boston Mag sits down with the man who unmasked Bernie Madoff.
+An interview with the man who unmasked Bernie Madoff.

 In spite of all your warnings, the SEC repeatedly missed catching Bernie Madoff.
 You write than an official from the SEC’s Inspector General’s Office cried during your first meeting with the agency.